BrandonXu6106/obsidianpublish/content/thoughts/OODA.md

 And it is allowed to repeat as many times as necessarily, iterating towards its goal.

-This allows [[LLMs|LLMs]] to go from a constant number of compute per token (a single forward pass) to effectively unbounded computation.
+This allows [[LLMs.md|LLMs]] to go from a constant number of compute per token (a single forward pass) to effectively unbounded computation.
 This feels significantly closer to how humans process information, where some queries take more brain power to mull over the possibility space rather than responding directly.